 There is also the Levo 2 infusion machine by Levo Oils, an even more feature-rich automated cannabis infuser that works with oil or butter and similar to the NOVA, produces reliable, quality oils/butter with little mess or stress.

-- WELCOME TO THE INFUSION REVOLUTION.
-LEVO II is the premium kitchen appliance for easily preparing herbal infused oil, butter, honey and glycerine at home, without the time or mess of traditional methods.
+- INFUSION, ELEVATED.
+LĒVO II is the premium kitchen appliance for easily preparing infused oil, butter, honey and glycerin using your herb of choice, without the time or mess of traditional methods.

-- DRY, DECARBOXYLATE, INFUSE, DISPENSE.
-Unlock the full potency of your botanical ingredients before you infuse by using LEVO II’s new Dry and Activate cycles.
-When infusion is complete, the ceramic-coated, slanted reservoir efficiently dispenses every...
+- DRY, ACTIVATE, INFUSE, DISPENSE.
+Streamlining the infusion process, LĒVO unlocks the full potency of your botanical ingredients before you infuse with its new Dry and Activate cycles.
+When infusion is complete, the ceramic-coated, slanted reservoir...

 - WIRELESS CONTROL.
-Pair your LEVO II with The LEVO app to program your infusions wirelessly, access the handy Herb & Oil Calculator, discover & share recipes, and save your favorite settings, all from the palm of your hand!
+Pair your LĒVO II with the companion LĒVO app to program your infusions wirelessly, access a handy Herb & Oil Calculator, discover & share recipes, and save your favorite settings, all from the palm of your hand!

 For individual or couple use, we think the NOVA is great, but for larger recipes or serving sizes we think the Levo II is a fantastic option (if you have the counter space).